 Clicking on the Stage 2 Application link takes you to the application’s main page where you can complete your application information (clicking on this link will not submit an incomplete application).

 Additional guidance will be available on most screens as you progress through your application.

-The NETSCC MIS can always be accessed directly at https://netscc-mis.nihr.ac.uk for you to go to your home page where all your applications and other tasks will be listed.
+The NETSCC MIS will take you to your home page, where all your applications and other tasks will be listed.

 To access the electronic online Stage 2 application form for applicants applying to the Mechanism of Action call only

 If you are applying for the Mechanism of Action call, press the ‘Click here to apply’ button to access the eligibility form which should be sent to firstname.lastname@example.org.
 If you are eligible for this call you will be given details on how access to the call.